- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 Furthermore, Hasso Plattner cannot hold himself apart from SAP marketing.
 Hasso was the primary message shaper for HANA, to begin with, and has ceaselessly repeated false claims around HANA.

 Our conclusion from reviewing multiple data inputs is that HANA has no advantage over the competing databases in dual mode processing.
-And of the databases in question, HANA is far more expensive than any of the competing offerings and far higher in maintenance as well as even in 2019 it severely lags the competition instability and is constantly being patched.
+And of the databases in question, HANA is far more expensive than any of the competing offerings and far higher in maintenance as well as even in 2019 it severely lags the competition instability and is continuously being patched.
 Furthermore, we have reports of HANA losing in performance to SQL Server!
 And this is on a far smaller hardware footprint.
 Do readers have any idea how large the price discrepancy is between HANA and SQL Server, and the hardware cost difference between HANA and SQL Server?
 It is enormous.
 HANA was supposed to usher in a new day of transformative data processing and entirely in memory applications.
-An entire new way of developing applications with (according to Hasso Plattner) the amount of code being dropped in half.
+An entirely new way of developing applications with (according to Hasso Plattner) the amount of code being dropped in half.
 Why is HANA losing in performance to SQL Server?
 This would be like LeBron James losing a game of one on one to a midget.

 One would have to say